DarkKot13/doc_userbot/README.md

 ---

-The bot has the same message formatting abilities as a team member in Compass.<br>
+The bot can apply formatting to messages like a normal team member in Compass.<br>

 For example, you can change the typeface or highlight words in a certain color:
 - bold text font: *bold font*